Jump to content

 phab --config=<config> app:update

 This command will update the code-base to the latest changes.
-When using the crush-method, drupal core will be updated to the latest version, if using composer then composer will be used to update the existing code.
+When using the drush-method, Drupal core will be updated to the latest version (but only if composer is not used).
+If using composer, then composer will be used to update the existing code.

 Available methods